View Details Explore Now →

 * Valuation: Determining the accurate value of your kit car is paramount.
 This isn't simply the cost of the kit itself.
 Include the cost of all components (engine, chassis, interior), labor (your own time is valuable!), and any upgrades or modifications.
 Keep meticulous records of all expenses.

-* Construction Phase Coverage: Insurance coverage isn't just for when the car is on the road.
+* Construction Phase Coverage: Insurance Coverage isn't just for when the car is on the road.
 You need protection during the building process.
 This 'build-up' coverage safeguards against damage, theft, or liability if someone is injured while working on the project.

 * VIN Acquisition: Obtaining a VIN is critical.
 Work with your local Department of Motor Vehicles (DMV) or equivalent agency to understand the process.
 Some states have specific procedures for assigning VINs to kit cars.